-One wet and one dry weather event will be monitored at each location to characterize stormwater quality.
+One wet and one dry weather event will be monitored at selected outfalls based upon the results of the dry weather samples to characterize stormwater quality.
 A qualifying rainfall event will be defined as a storm event causing greater than 0.1 inch of rainfall and occurring at least 72 hours after the previous measurable storm event that created 0.1 inch of rainfall.
 The dry weather event will be conducted following a period of at least 72 hours after the previous measurable storm event that created 0.1 inch of rainfall.

-Meteorological data will be monitored and obtained from the National Weather Service monitoring station at DCRA.
+Meteorological data will be monitored and obtained from the National Weather Service (NWS) monitoring station at the Airport.
 Meteorological data recorded during qualifying rainfall events will include the following parameters: